genesis-community/bosh-genesis-kit/MANUAL.md

   - `google_project` - The name of the Google Cloud Platform project to deploy to.
 This must be the internal ID (the one with a randomized number at the end).
     **Required**

-If you also specify the `proto` feature, it requires a bit more configuration:
+If you are deploying a management BOSH (with the `proto` feature), it requires additional configuration:

-  - `google_network_name` - The name of the Google Virtual Network to deploy the proto-BOSH director into.
+  - `google_network_name` - The name of the Google Virtual Network to deploy the management BOSH director into.
     **Required**
-  - `google_subnetwork_name` - The name of the Google Virtual Network Sub-network to deploy the proto-BOSH director into.
+  - `google_subnetwork_name` - The name of the Google Virtual Network Sub-network to deploy the management BOSH director into.
 This must exist within the given `google_network_name`.
     **Required**
-  - `google_availability_zone` - The name of the Google Availability Zone into which to deploy the proto-BOSH director compute instance.
+  - `google_availability_zone` - The name of the Google Availability Zone into which to deploy the management BOSH director compute instance.
     **Required**
-  - `google_tags` - A list of tags to attach to the proto-BOSH director compute instance.
+  - `google_tags` - A list of tags to attach to the management BOSH director compute instance.
     **Required**
-  - `google_machine_type` - The type of compute instance to allocate for the proto-BOSH director.
+  - `google_machine_type` - The type of compute instance to allocate for the management BOSH director.
     *Default:* `n1-standard-2`
-  - `google_disk_type` - What type of disk to provision for the proto-BOSH director's persistent storage.
+  - `google_disk_type` - What type of disk to provision for the management BOSH director's persistent storage.
     *Default:* `pd-standard`
   - `ephemeral_external_ip` - Determines if an external ip is provided for the instance.
     *Default:* `false`